 Research Lab Manager

-Brendan earned a Master degree in biochemistry at the University of Bath, UK.
-Brendan is the Research Laboratory Manager and has expertise encompassing a broad range of techniques related to the fields of biochemistry, molecular biology, genetics, and cell biology.
-He has also critical knowledge in laboratory and budget management.
-Brendan joined the Ben-Sahra lab at Northwestern University in March 2019.
+Michael earned a Bachelor of Science in Liberal Arts and Sciences at the University of Illinois Urbana-Champaign.
+Michael is the Research Laboratory Manager and has expertise encompassing a broad range of techniques, including molecular biology, virology, biochemistry, cell culture, plant genetics, and pathology.
+He has also critical knowledge in laboratory management.
+Michael joined the Ben-Sahra lab at Northwestern University in January 2022.
 His research is geared towards understanding the regulation of cellular metabolism in cancer cells.

 Eunus S. Ali, Ph.D.